 • Watery eyes.

 Colds are usually milder than flu, according to the CDC.
 People with colds are more likely to have a runny or stuffy nose.
-Colds generally do not result in serious health problems, such as pneumonia, bacterial infections, or hospitalizations.
+Colds generally do not result in serious health problems, such as pneumonia, bacterial infections or hospitalizations.
+There is no vaccine for the common cold and it is not treatable with antibiotics because it is caused by a virus.